 - You’ll have access to a well-equipped archaeology lab that gives you experience in the processing and classification of artifacts and includes facilities for electrolytic artifact cleaning and a high-temperature kiln.

 - You’ll get to use a variety of equipment for surveying field sites, including a “total station.”

 - The anthropology curriculum is designed to be flexible to fit your interests and career goals.

 With an undergraduate degree in anthropology, you’ll find work in a wide range of growing fields, including positions at nonprofit and governmental agencies.
+Or work as an ethnographic market researcher, examining customer thoughts, motivations, and behaviors as part of the product development process.
 Get an anthropology job in teaching, social work, and business, all with a great salary.
 It also provides a good background for a number of people-oriented professions that could be pursued at the graduate level, such as law, business, and the health fields.
 Who says you can’t make your dreams come true?